User Dashboard Addon

 In the Ticket section, you can:

-• Use Google’s street viewer and direction function if the event has its lection set.
+• Use Google’s Street Viewer and direction function if the event has its location set.

 • Download your invoice.